olistic/warriorjs/docs/towers.md

 globally.
 If, on the other hand, you're running the game from a local installation, you'll need to install additional towers locally.

-Tower package names must start with `@warriorjs/tower-` or `warriorjs-tower-` to be registered.
+Tower package names start with `@warriorjs/tower-` for official towers, or `warriorjs-tower-` for community towers.

 ### Official Towers